rainycow/heymax/README.md

 If custom Python classes are created, use `pytest` or `unittest` to write tests that validate their functionality and behaviour.

-## Improving pipeline robustness
+## Improving pipeline robustness using utility operators
-In Airflow, there are also ways to gracefully handle failures before the pipeline is triggered or completed.
-For example, if you need to download an object from S3, you can use the `S3KeySensor` to check for presence of the object as the first task of the dag.
+Depending on where `event_time.csv` is downloaded from, we can add `Sensors` to our dag to ensure that the downstream tasks are only triggered if `event_time.csv` is available.
+For example, if you need to download it from S3, you can use the `S3KeySensor` to check for its presence as the first task of the dag.
+This means that `DbtSeedLocalOperator` will not run unless `event_time.csv` is in S3.

+This makes it easier to debug dags - if `Sensor` fails , it'd be clear to dag owners that the failure is due to missing source data.

-You can also configure notifications (success/failure) using `Notifier` in Airflow to notify data owners on dag status.
+You can also configure notifications (success/failure) using `Notifiers` to notify dag owners on dag status.
+This can be integrated with the company messaging tool.
+For exmaple, you can set up a `SlackNotifier` to perform custom functions using `on_success_callback` and `on_failure_callback`.

 ## Scaling
-When we're operating in a distributed cloud environment, we also have to think about disaster recovery.
+When we're operating in a distributed cloud environment, we have to think about disaster recovery.
 This means introducing redundancy in our data storage by taking snapshots of our dwh and replicate it in a different availability zone.

 Scaling a db or dwh in the cloud usually involves:
 - Vertical scaling: Upgrading to more powerful VMs